It’s a very strange thing.

 There are also some good sources out there, both biographical and scientific, if you can find them through the clouds of lies, the locust swarm of simulacra.

-In any case, a more realistic assessment is not hard to arrive at by one’s own efforts, based on publicly accessible historical information.
+In any case, a clearer picture is not hard to arrive at by one’s own efforts, based on publicly accessible historical information.
 Apply a little reason and balance, and a more realistic Tesla emerges.

 This story needs to be told and told often.
 Otherwise, it will get harder and harder to peel back the layers to find the real man, and eventually impossible.
 He will become a myth, and his science fabled miracles.